God's Spiritual Language

 But he that is spiritual judgeth all things, yet he himself is judged of no man.
 For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.”
 1 Corinthians 2:9-16 KJV

-Paul states clearly and unequivocally that our natural mind, our soul’s understanding, cannot receive and understand the deep things of God.
+Paul states clearly and unequivocally that our natural mind, our soul’s understanding, cannot receive with comprehension the deep things of God.
 Man’s wisdom is far below God’s, as everything about God is deep!
-He does not say we will have the mind of Christ, but that we have it already!
+He goes furthe in saying we have the mind of Christ.
 God knows what is in His spirit and we are enabled to know as well because we have the mind of Christ.
+The holy ways of the Lord require we choose which mind to listen to and strengthen: His mind or ours.

 Through His mind, we are learning to receive instruction and edification concerning the things of God.

-The wisdom of God is spiritual, revealed by the holy spirit.
-We cannot receive it in any other way.
 Man’s wisdom from our natural mind, our fleshly understanding, is not to be compared to the spiritual wisdom of our Lord.
-We are to compare spiritual things with spiritual!
-The disciples thought of their Lord’s future rule from their earthly perspective, just as we often interpret His word today while missing His meaning.
+We must compare spiritual things with spiritual understanding.
+The disciples thought of their Lord’s future rule from their earthly perspective, just as we may interpret His word today while missing His meaning.

 “I still have much to tell you, but you cannot yet bear to hear it.
 However, when the Spirit of truth comes, He will guide you into all truth.
 For He will not speak on His own, but He will speak what He hears, and He will declare to you what is to come.
 He will glorify Me by taking from what is Mine and disclosing it to you.…” John 12:14-16 BSB

-Does this not tell us that we, too, need the Holy Spirit to be guided into all the truth of His word?
-If it could be understood just by words, the disciples who were with Him would have understood His teachings.
-God spoke in veiled spiritual language purposefully, to draw whosoever will to come to Him.
-We are also drawn to learn of Him and His spiritual thoughts and ways that are higher than human thoughts and ways.
+If God’s word could be understood by His literal words, the disciples who were with Him would have understood His teachings.
+God speaks in veiled spiritual language purposefully, to draw whosoever will to come to Him.
+We are drawn to learn of Him and His spiritual thoughts and ways that are higher than human thoughts and ways.
+We surely need more than initial salvation to understand the types and shadows of the Bible!
+This is why Paul said we need to move on:

-And it surely took a lot longer than they had hoped, just as is true for us humans today.
 How tempting the familiar can be, even the Israelites’ former familiar hell of slavery in Egypt.
-So God begins to take the feathers out of our nest until we become uncomfortable enough to leave it.
+When faced with the challenges of change, they murmured and complained, just as we do when we resist God’s invitation to go further, to come up hither.
 When we hang on to where God has led us in the past, eventually He moves on without us.
 He takes the light, the candlestick of His presence from us, so it becomes just dead works.

 "Hear now My words: if there is a prophet among you, I, the Lord, shall make Myself known to him in a vision.
 I shall speak with him in a dream.